exercism/x86-64-assembly/concepts/memory/about.md

     space db 10
 ```

-Variables declared in `section .data` are mutable, ie, they are read-and-write.
+Variables declared in section .data are mutable, ie, they are read-and-write.

 ### Section .rodata

-The `section .rodata` is similar to `section .data`.
+The **section .rodata** is similar to section .data.
 Both sections contain initialized data, which is declared in the same way.

-The main difference between them is that data variables in `section .rodata` are immutable, ie, they are read-only.
+The main difference between them is that data variables in section .rodata are immutable, ie, they are read-only.

 ### Section .bss

-Uninitialized data is declared in the section [.bss][bss].
+Uninitialized data is declared in the **[section .bss][bss]**.

 On most platforms, this data is filled with zero by the OS at the start of the program.

-In NASM, an uninitialized variable has a name (`label`), a directive that indicates data size and the number of elements to be reserved.
+In NASM, an uninitialized variable has a name, a directive that indicates data size and the number of elements to be reserved.
 Each of these is separated with a space from the other.

 The main directives and their related data sizes are: